TVLukeProductions/TrashPlay/README.md

 Trash Player is a Music Player.
 It's purpose is to support groups of friends who have bundled their music for some purpose (like a party, a road trip, any fun event or just for whatever) to play this music.

-Imagine you are planing a barbeque and you would like to play music where everyone can listen to songs they like.
+Imagine you are planing a barbecue and you would like to play music where everyone can listen to songs they like.
 Just open up a folder on your favorite cloud storage[1] and let them contribute.
 You could call such a play list "Trash Playlist".
 Actually, you should.